PicsumProjects/PNP/SPEC.md

 This is the spec for PNP (Picsum Networking Protocol.)

-If any request is incorrect, send a 400 error code.
+If any request is incorrect, send a 400 error code if it's unknown, and 401 if it's auth.

 ## Creating a connection